 Let's you export D365 FO data to your own Azure SQL database.

-BYOD allows you to export entity data to a user created SQL Server database instead of the Entity store AXDW, which is currently not allowed to be accessed by end users in production environments.
-Using BYOD you can export D365FO data entities to your database manually or with batch update or change tracking options using the standard DMF export projects page.
+BYOD allows you to export entity data to a user-created SQL Server database instead of the Entity store AXDW, which is currently not accessible by end users in production environments.
+Using BYOD, you can export D365FO data entities to your database manually or with batch update or change tracking options using the standard DMF export projects page.
 To start using BYOD, you need to configure your SQL Server database in the “Data management” workspace “Configure Entity export to database” tile:

 ✅ Key Features of BYOD: